NouranA/nourana.github.io/about.md

 permalink: /about/
 ---

-I am a Ph.D. student in the Department of Genetics at Harvard Medical School in the lab of [Dr. Stephen Elledge](https://elledge.hms.harvard.edu/).
-I work on engineering T-cells to enhance anti-tumor immunity.
+I am a Ph.D. student in the Department of Genetics at Harvard Medical School in the lab of [Dr. Stephen Elledge](https://elledge.hms.harvard.edu/), where I work on engineering T-cells to enhance anti-tumor immunity.

 ### More Information